ahklemm/ImageJMacro_Introduction/README.md

 A first introduction to scripting in Fiji using the ImageJ Macro language.

 ## Learning Outcomes
+After the session you will be able to:
 * Record workflows for automation and documentation
 * Explain the concepts of variables, for-loops, conditional statements, arrays – and use them within the ImageJ macro language.
 * Modify ROIs within the ROI-Manager via scripting.